-Automatic Date Calculations help creative teams get started on projects faster by automatically calculating start or due dates for a project based on your specifications.
+Automatic Date Calculations help creative teams get started on projects faster by automatically calculating start or due dates for work within a project based on your specifications.
 Associating dates to your project templates is both robust and flexible, letting you customize your workflow based on your team's project management model.

 *Automatic Date Calculations are only available for Business and Enterprise customers.